HyperTag/documentation/v2/clickstream/destinations/pinterest.md

 | `.page()` call with no `category` | PageVisit |
 | `.page()` call with `category` | ViewCategory |

+#### Enable Enhanced Match

+MetaRouter supports Pinterest Enhanced Match in two scenarios:

+1. where a user is already identified when they visit your site
+2. when a user visits your site anonymously but is identified at some later point.

+To support Pinterest Enhanced Match in the first scenario, go to the Pinterest Tag destination settings in the MetaRoyter web app, and click **Enable Enhanced Match to on Page Load**.
+This attaches the hashed email address on the initial page load conversion event.
+For more information see the [Pinterest enhanced-match documentation here](https://help.pinterest.com/en/business/article/enhanced-match).

+To support the second scenario, where a user visits your site anonymously, but is identified at a later point, you do not need to change any of the Pinterest destination settings.
+Instead, you can make an `identify()` call with the user’s email address, which triggers a Pinterest `set()` method.
+This saves the identification parameters so they can be sent with the next event, so it’s important to `set` the values as early as possible.
+**Note**: Nothing appears in the network tab in your browser or in the tag helper extension after `set()` is called.
+However, a hashed value for an `'em'` parameter is added in the next event call, in a JSON object encoded in the URL.
+You can also see the email box in the tag helper extension.

+If you use MetaRouter’s `identify()` method to enable Pinterest’s Enhanced Match, you only collect this information for events *after* you enable the setting.
+Pinterest does not retroactively update values for past events.

 ### Things to note

 Generate page views and trigger your custom event inside your website with `analytics.track('your event name');`.
 You should see confirmation of those tags sent to Pinterest inside your Pinterest for Business dashboard, under `Ads > Conversions`